fluttercommunity/chewie/example/README.md

 # Chewie Example

-An example of how to use the chewie for Flutter
+An example of how to use the custom_chewie for Flutter

 ## Getting Started